abhisheksingh4891/Loan_Management_System/README.md

 2.1 We have chosen a project from a project basket that have been shared with us and decided to make a loan management website.
 2.2 In our group 5 member are there and we divide our work equally in 4 parts.
 2.3 We have selected appropriate software tools to complete our project like vscode , xampp ,phpMyAdmin,mongo db etc.
 2.4 Then we made a rough structure of our website decide every element cover every aspect and started working on project.
-2.5 we have used vscode software for making and designing website our website using HTML and CSS.
+2.5 We have used vscode software for making and designing website our website using HTML and CSS.
 The data in the website is inserted using html and animations and designing were given by css .
 2.6 I have made backend database to store data using xampp and phpmyadmin and done some other designing work of our project.
 2.7 Futher we have created a backend database using xampp and phpMyAdmin software tool which allow user to fill the data in  the form and that data is stored in the local host for father access.
 2.8 We tried to keep our project user friendly and easy to use and understand with a limited knowledge we tried to cover every  aspect of an website.